Dreadnoughts and OM guitars are two of the most popular acoustic guitar body types in the market today.

 Can You Really Tell an OM Guitar from a Dreadnought with a Single Look?

 If we’re talking about Martin guitars, it’s pretty easy to spot an OM guitar from a dreadnought.
 The size alone will tell you which is which.
-But one clever feature they’ve included to help us determine which one is a dreadnought and which one is an OM is the pickguard.
+But one clever feature they’ve included to help us determine which is a dreadnought and which is an OM is the pickguard.